Best Camping Coffee Maker: Our Top 9 Picks

 While something like a GSI Outdoors pot will do in a pinch, I’d recommend a compact gooseneck kettle like the Hario V60 Buono.

 Of course, I don’t expect any but the nerdiest of you to bring along a coffee scale on a camping trip.
-However, one thing you’ll definitely want is a hand grinder for the best tasting coffee.
+However, one thing you’ll definitely want is a hand grinder for the best tasting fresh coffee.

 Ease of Use